abnerLing/TORGO-Speech_Processing/README.md

-# GMM-HMM AM for the TORGO dataset
+# GMM-HMM Acoustic Model for the TORGO dataset
 - Based on https://github.com/cristinae/ASRdys script but modified for testing.